smcgrades/grade_distribution_transformer/README.md

 ## Prerequisites
 Before you begin, ensure you have the following:
 - You have installed the latest version of [python](https://www.python.org/downloads/).
-- This script uses `pandas` and `openpyxl` so make sure to have those python packages installed as well.

 ## Installing *Grade Distribution Transformer*
 To install *Grade Distribution Transformer* follow the steps: